History of Kristaps Porziņģis in Timeline

 January 2018: Named Eastern Conference All-Star Reserve

-In January 2018, Kristaps Porziņģis was named an Eastern Conference All-Star reserve, marking a significant milestone in his NBA career.
+In January 2018, Kristaps Porziņģis was named an Eastern Conference All-Star reserve following a strong performance through the midpoint of the season.

-In January 2018, Porziņģis averaged 19 shot attempts per game for the Knicks, which was one of the most ever by a player his size.
+In January 2018, Porziņģis averaged 19 shot attempts per game for the Knicks, one of the most ever by a player his size.
+The only players taller than 7 ft 2 in (2.18 m) to average 15 field goal attempts per game were Ralph Sampson and Yao Ming.

 In March 2019, it was publicly revealed that a woman accused Porziņģis of raping her at the Sky building in February 2018, hours after he tore his ACL.